Massachusetts Flat-Fee Divorce Attorney

 About Uncontested Divorce in Massachusetts

-When you and your spouse are committed to working together and resolving your uncontested divorce, the attorneys at Pollack Law Group, P.C.
-(PLG) take a collaborative and mediation approach to help you find a middle-ground position that is acceptable to both.
-Once you bring us an outline with all of the issues that you and your spouse have agreed to, we draft a formal divorce agreement that the court will accept.
+When you and your spouse are committed to working together and resolving your uncontested divorce, the Massachusetts divorce attorneys at Pollack Law Group, P.C.
+(PLG) may take the approach of using mediation or collaborative law to help you find a middle ground that is acceptable to both of you.
+Once you bring us an outline of the issues you and your spouse have agreed to, we will draft a formal divorce agreement the court will accept.

 We approach the agreement on an issue-by-issue basis.
 Once an issue is agreed to by both of you, we move to the next issue.
-This approach of working with your spouse offers improvements to the old, adversarial system where both spouses are pitted against each other in court, retaining expensive attorneys on each side.
+This approach of working with you and your spouse offers improvements to the old, adversarial system where both spouses are pitted against each other in court, retaining expensive attorneys on each side.

-What is the Definition of an Uncontested Divorce?
+What Is the Definition of an Uncontested Divorce?

 You and your spouse must agree on every aspect of each of the issues related to your divorce.
-This means the terms and conditions of child support and alimony, custody and parenting, property division, allocation of debt, health insurance issues, and any other detail of your Separation Agreement.
+This means the terms and conditions of child support and alimony, custody and parenting, property division, allocation of debt, health insurance issues and any other detail of your Separation Agreement.

-What Happens if the Divorce Becomes Contested?
+What Happens If the Divorce Becomes Contested?

 Benefits of Choosing an Uncontested Divorce

-- Would you like to save time on your divorce?
+Would you like to save time on your divorce?

 A contested divorce can cost upwards of $10,000 while flat-fee divorce starts at just $1,975.

-- Are you able to work with your spouse to agree on all the issues?
+Are you able to work with your spouse to agree on all the issues?

-- Do you want to keep emotions, stress, and anxiety to a minimum?
+Do you want to keep emotions, stress and anxiety to a minimum?